Group Therapy

 To find out more about group therapy, please contact CAPS at 202-687-6985.

 Group offerings change each semester and some may not be available as they become full.
-Below is a list of groups that are offered at CAPS during Fall 2023.
+Below is a list of groups that are offered at CAPS during Spring 2024.

 Hilltop Campus Groups